CesiumGS/3d-tiles/README.md

 }
 ```

-This colors features with a temperature above 90 red, and the others white.
+This colors features with a temperature above 90 as red and the others as white.

 For complete details, see the [Declarative Styling](Styling/README.md) spec.